mixkorshun/django-antispam/docs/usage.rst

 .. seealso:: You can read more about this technique at `Wikipedia <https://en.wikipedia.org/wiki/Spamtrap>`_.

-Protection of form is very simple, just add an HoneypotField to your form:
+Form protection is very simple, just add a HoneypotField to your form:

 ..  code-block:: python